secret-smile/ET6-foundations-group-09/README.md

 # Collab Coders

 > Welcome to the **Collab Coders** repository! 🚀
-We are a team of passionate Junior developers From MIT.
+We are a team of passionate Junior developers From M_E_T.
 > dedicated to building impactful solutions through collaboration and innovation.

 ---